-Princess’ brother Prince Arnaud is a very useful card.
-When you play him, choose one of the players (that could be yourself too if everyone else played the handmaid card or if you decide to do so) and that player must discard his card (without playing out it’s effect) and draw a new one.
+Princess’s brother Prince Arnaud is a very useful card.
+When you play him, choose one of the players (that could be yourself too if everyone else played the handmaid card or if you decide to do so) and that player must discard his card (without playing out its effect) and draw a new one.
 Unless that card is the Princess – in that case he loses immediately.

-Main use of the Prince s disposing other players of their high ranking cards.
+The main use of the Prince s disposing other players of their high ranking cards.
 Of course, the Prince has a decent rank himself, so discarding him is always a matter of compromise.

 Rank 4: Two Handmaids

 Handmaid Susannah is a clever character.
 She works as a protector.
 Whey you play her, you are immune to all effects of other players’ cards until your next run.

 I don’t like Baron Talus.
 He’s a nasty character, trying to get rid of Princess’ suitors.
 Playing him, you will secretly compare your hand card with that of another – and the player with the lower rank is eliminated (nothing happens if there is a tie).